ProdServer/test-string-extention/README.md

 ## Usage

+### Text Generation

 1. Click on the extension icon to open the popup.
+2. Select your desired text generation type:
+   - **Lorem Ipsum**: Traditional placeholder text
+   - **Alphanumerical**: Letters and numbers only (abc123)
+   - **With Special Characters**: Includes symbols (,()%/+?*...)
+   - **Turkish/German Letters**: Includes international characters (ö,ç,ş,ü...)
-2. Enter the desired text length for generation.
+3. Enter the desired text length for generation (1-999,999 characters).
-3. Use the following options to customize the text:
+4. For Lorem Ipsum, use additional options:
    - **Remove Punctuation**: Exclude punctuation marks from the generated text.
    - **Remove Spaces**: Remove spaces between words.
+5. Click "Generate Text" to create the customized text.
+6. Copy the generated text to the clipboard using the "Copy to Clipboard" button.

+### Additional Features

-4. Use the **Character Counter** to see the real-time length of the given text.
+7. Use the **Character Counter** tab to see the real-time length of any text.
-5. Navigate to the **Miscellaneous** tab for additional tools:
+8. Navigate to the **Miscellaneous** tab for additional tools:
    - Generate **Turkish Names** for use in test scenarios.
-   - Generate **Email Adresses** for use in test scenarios.
+   - Generate **Email Addresses** for use in test scenarios.
    - Create **Turkish Addresses** for testing localization.
    - Generate secure **Passwords** for test accounts or other needs.

-6. Click "Generate" to create the customized text.
-7. Copy the generated text to the clipboard using the "Copy to Clipboard" button.
+### Testing

+The extension includes comprehensive testing features:
+- Open `test-all.html` for the complete test suite
+- Open `test-generation.html` for manual testing
+- Run `npm test` from command line

 ## Honorable Mentions